0x2XPx/2Take1-script-Archive/MoistScript/readme.txt

 Installtion guide:

-Choose a version you wanna use (latest version is recommended (2.0.6.7)(you can also use the latest beta but it could be unstable).
+Choose a version you wanna use (latest version is recommended (3.0.0.0).

 Either go to "C:\Users\USERNAME\AppData\Roaming\PopstarDevs\2Take1Menu\scripts" or